strohs/raytracer/README.md

 [![CircleCI](https://circleci.com/gh/strohs/raytracer.svg?style=shield)](https://circleci.com/gh/strohs/raytracer)

 # Rust Raytracer
-A Rust implementation of the software ray-tracer from the first two books of the [Ray Tracing in One Weekend](https://raytracing.github.io/)
+A Rust implementation of the software ray-tracer from the first two books of [Ray Tracing in One Weekend](https://raytracing.github.io/)

 This implementation of the raytracer adds multi-threaded rendering, plus the ability to render one of the six sample scenes described in the book.